Gain global recognition as an authoritative wine specialist with WSET's world-leading Diploma in Wines.

 Beyond the Diploma: WSET Alumni Body

-Upon successful completion of the Diploma, you'll join a global community known as the WSET Alumni Body.
+Upon successful completion of the Diploma, you will gain the distinction of the 'DipWSET' postnominal, making you recognisable as one of just over 10,000 individuals worldwide who have gained this prestigious qualification.
+You'll join a global community known as the WSET Alumni Body.
 This will offer you fantastic opportunities for continued learning, including a unique programme of tasting, networking and career events and access to market reports.
 You’ll join ranks with many of the wine world’s most well-respected figures and build long-lasting relationships with your fellow Diploma alumni.
-Learn more about the Alumni Body
+Learn more about the Alumni Body.

 The Diploma is comprised of six essential units of study, each designed to develop expertise in a specific area.
 These units are weighted differently and require different amounts of guided and private study time.